steviegt6/fable/.github/README.md

 quilt-loader and fabric-loader are licensed under the Apache License, version 2.

-The `license.json` included in loader to generate SPDX license instances is licensed under Creative Commons Attribution 3.0 (SPDX License ID CC-BY-3.0) from SPDX.
+The `license.json` file included in loader to generate SPDX license instances is licensed under Creative Commons Attribution 3.0 (SPDX License ID CC-BY-3.0) from SPDX.

 ## Contributing